Project Milestones

 • The central research question (one sentence, very brief)

-• A table with the authors + your pipeline
+• A table contrasting the authors and your pipeline

 Warning

 Not all authors do a good job to clearly communicate how their pipeline looked like.
-Add notes when you are unsure!
+Add notes and ask, when you are unsure!

 Goals to be reached: